knturi/cities_pollen/README.md

-# Title: Runny Nose and Watery Eyes: Exploring Pollen Levelsacross the United States (by Kedir Turi)
+# Title: Runny Nose and Watery Eyes: Exploring Pollen Levels across the United States (by Kedir Turi)

 Executive Summary: One of the criteria used to evaluate cities for livability is suitability of its environment for healthy life.
 Allergy is a major acute and chronic health issue that affect people in The United States.
 A person considering moving to new place may think twice about the prevalence of an allergen s/he is sensitized to.
 This project summarizes pollen allergen information in easily accessible format in shiny application.